Roof Replacement, Repair and Installation Costs in DuPage County

 We’d like them to last forever, but your roof has a life expectancy, generally no more than 20-25 years (asphalt shingle – other materials, such as slate, which is quite costly, last longer).
-With some general maintenance, Dupage County residents can prevent leaks, total roof system failure and protect everything under it.
-However, one day that roof will need a complete replacement, so the big question is – “what will it cost?”
+With some general maintenance, DuPage County residents can prevent leaks, total roof system failure and protect everything under it.
+However, one day that roof will need a complete replacement, so the big question is – “what will whole roof replacement cost?”

 But to answer the overarching question, the average cost to replace a roof is about $7,500 but we’ll get deeper into the numbers and how your installation project could come in far less or much more than that figure.

 - WHAT DOES THE TOTAL COST OF ROOF REPLACEMENT DEPEND ON?

 - HOW MUCH DOES A NEW ROOF INSTALLATION COST ON A 2,000 SQUARE FOOT HOUSE?

 - AVERAGE ROOF REPLACEMENT COST IN THE DUPAGE COUNTY AREA